vidur-88/typeset/README.md

 Overview
 ========

-This is for creating a blogs.
+This is APIs for creating a blogs.
 It supports comments on paragraphs.
 Not comments on the blog, but on a specific paragraph.
 There are 3 tables for storing blogs that are blog, paragraph, comment.

 Blog: